 The remaining organic matter was stripped away.
 They were built with modular components because they were easy to swap out.
 The useless body was scavenged for parts.
 The broken hand was discarded and replaced by the more intact hand taken from the cybernetic corpse.
 Its shoulder socket was removed and used to replace a damaged one.
-It was a methodical cannibalization, and not a single part went to waste.
+It was methodical cannibalization, and not a single part went to waste.
 A plasma cutter was even used to extricate sensitive microchips that might be of use later.
-After their new parts had been integrated, they set off for their first objective power station 7.
+After their new components had been integrated, they set off for their first objective power station 7.

 The surface of TerraVitae told stories about the world that were muffled in the reaches of space.
-The burnt out husks of apartment blocks were now nesting grounds for the wildlife reclaiming the ground; the crumbling walls were decorated with graffiti messages that reflected the madness of human desperation.
+The burnt-out husks of apartment blocks were now nesting grounds for the wildlife reclaiming the ground; the crumbling walls were decorated with graffiti messages that reflected the madness of human desperation.
 Twisted hands reached out from shallow graves that had been churned up by rain.
 One desiccated building had a skull nailed in place just above the doorway with the message:

 “We eat to live” scrawled on the outer wall.

 Physically Interfacing with the facility gave the observer information far more detailed than what the digital nervous system of Terranisma could transmit into space.
-Where the power was going could be traced, the coordinates were cross referenced with what was in the database.
+Where the power was going could be traced, the coordinates were cross-referenced with what was in the database.
 The spacecraft had passed over the barren plane just 62 hours ago and had detected no trace of anything that could be consuming so much energy.
 Whatever was there had been expertly camouflaged.

 The sealed door took a good deal of time to cut through.
 The humanoids merely being tools themselves had infinite patience and were impervious to the sting of the particle saturated air as well as the toxic vapor wafting up from the melting steel.

-The hatch door was torn off revealing a shaft dug deep into the earth.
+The hatch door was torn off, revealing a shaft dug deep into the earth.
 There were metal bars bolted into the concrete-lined tunnel that formed a ladder.
 The droids headed down into the sunless chasm.
 The bottom was 30 meters down.
 This time the observer had no schematics, floor plan, or data of any kind.
 The Observer moved cautiously.
 With the aid of night vision, it was able to navigate the lightless corridor that stretched 25 more meters to a simple fire door.

-The cell held six coffin-sized machines each one covered with a digital display meant to display human vital signs all of the measurements were flat.
+The cell held six coffin-sized machines, each one covered with a digital display meant to display human vital signs.
+All of the measurements were flat.
 The Observer pried open one of the encasement and found a corpse.